ajpikul-com/static_template/README.md

 You can keep javascript in a `raw/js` folder which will overwrite all other javascript.
 Or use another folder and don't worry about write order.
 If `webpack` is installed (via `/build_tools/toolchain/webpack`, where there is a proper `config` for typescript) and `tsc` is installed, `webpack` will first look to compile stuff in `ts/` and then in `js/`, but not both.
 If `tsc` is installed, it will output w/o `webpack`'s help. `tsc` will use `ts/.tsconfig.json`.

+Everything gets comiled to `compiled/js` before copied to the proper output directory.

 ### CSS/Sassc

 #### Sass

-You can keep css in a `raw/css/` folder which will overwrite anything compiled from sass, if you're using sass.
-You can also use a different folder altogether and skip the system.
+You can keep css in a `raw/css/` folder which will overwrite anything compiled from `sass`, if you're using `sassc`.
+You can also use a different path and forget about write order.

 You can put sass files in the `sass/` folder if you want to use sass.
 You need to have `sassc` installed: